Birds of North Carolina:

 Search Common: Search Scientific:

 General Comments Unlike the American Crow, the Fish Crow is poorly known to the layman -- "There are two kinds of crows in the state?".
 Until the 1960's, this might have been understandable, as this species was known only as a common permanent resident in tidal areas.
 For whatever reason, numbers started spreading inland into the upper reaches of the Coastal Plain by the mid-1960's, including a few spots along the Piedmont Fall Line.
 Even now, Fish Crows continue to slowly move farther inland, such that birds now are breeding in all of the Piedmont.
-It is now being seen sporadically in the mountains, but nesting has not yet been documented there.
+It is now being seen sporadically in the mountains, but nesting has not yet been confirmed though birds are undoubtedly doing so.
 However, the species tends to withdraw back to the Coastal Plain (eastward or southward) for a couple of months in winter.
 Near the coast, and in many inland areas, they are closely tied to open water -- coastal islands, edges of forests near sounds, and woods adjacent to reservoirs.
 However, after initial establishment, they often move away from water and feed at landfills and in residential areas, to feed on bird eggs and nestlings, as well as other food off the ground.
 They avoid feeding in farmland and other cropland, at least in the Piedmont, leaving these areas to the American Crow.
 Birds nest in evergreen cover of pine stands, broadleaf evergreen forests and thickets, etc. In fall and winter, they typically gather into larger flocks (often over 100 birds) than are the flocks of American Crows; the two species seldom occur in the same flock.

 Breeding Status Breeder